EdsonSMartins/PP4-cheesecake_shop_V2/README.md

 ### **Site Goals**

-- Create an easy-to-use booking and ordering system.
+- Create an easy-to-use table booking system.
+- To provide a solution to allow users to view edit and cancel bookings online
 - Make the application responsive, so it can be used on desktop, tablet and mobile screen sizes.